b72uno/courses/udacity/RND/projects/search-and-sample-return/writeup_template.md

                 Rover.mode = 'forward'
 ```

-Steering - needed an adjustment to steer towards a sample if we see one, and adjust throttle to be able to slow down in time (more often than not).
+Steering - needed an adjustment to steer towards a sample if we see one, and adjust throttle to be able to slow down in time (again, more often than not).

 ```python
         # Check if we see any samples